Preparing for My First Cook N Book: Tips and Suggestions

 At my first show, a guest showed me how to work the measure-all cup.
 We all got a good laugh out of that.
 And it's now a running joke with some of my repeat customers that I don't have all the prices & catalog page numbers memorized....and I tell them, I never will.

-What should I bring to my first Cook N Book?
+How do I prepare for my first Cook N Book?

-Should I eat before the Cook N Book event?
+What should I do to promote my Cook N Book event?

 Similar Pampered Chef Threads